Former Exclusive Home of 'UnderCurrent - Can You Break The Cycle' - Now available of Royal-Road and Scribble-Hub

 "You've heard right!"

-"About the UnderCurrent book silly, what else is anyone talking about now the pandemic's over?"
+"About the UnderCurrent book silly, what else is anyone talking about with the pandemic's over?"

 "Ha, who wants to read a book these days, you're such a nerd Kris.
 I bet you loved being locked at home for all those months."

-"What's that supposed to mean, and who uses 'Nerd' these days Dave" - Kris replied indignantly.
+"What's that supposed to mean, and who says 'Nerd' these days Dave" - Kris replied indignantly.

 "Look over there, it's the poster for it!"
-Kris added, her excitement betraying any dissatisfaction she held for Dave's earlier comments.
+She added, her excitement betraying any dissatisfaction held for Dave's earlier comments.

-The type who's expression seemed to embody the word 'aristocracy' in Dave's eyes.
+The type who's expression seemed to embody words like 'aristocracy' in Dave's eyes.

 He scoffed drawing his gaze away from the eyesore;